SomeWeekendReading/someweekendreading.github.io/foo.md

 - There is no [Electoral College](https://en.wikipedia.org/wiki/United_States_Electoral_College); rather the election is decided by direct popular vote.
 - There is no [red mirage/blue shift effect](https://www.cnn.com/2020/09/01/politics/2020-election-count-red-mirage-blue-shift/index.html) (in-person votes preferred by one party are known on election night, but mail-in ballots preferred by the other get counted more slowly over the next couple days).
 - The number of popular votes to be cast, $N$, is somehow known in advance.
-- The candidate accruing $K \geq \lceil N/2 \rceil$ votes wins.
+- The candidate accruing $K \geq \left\lceil N/2 \right\rceil$ votes wins.
 Since there are only 2 candidates and all $N$ ballots always vote either GoodGuy or BadGuy, this will surely happen one way or the other.

 So here we are on election night, anxiously listening to the returns (on NPR or PBS, of course, since we're GoodGuys &mdash; though the BBC and the _Guardian_ get honorable